 QPF partners with various organisations and individuals throughout the year to host a year-long program of launches, workshops, and other events, including the Riverbend Poetry Series and Couplet at Brisbane Square Library which is held on the first Friday every month.

 Raynee Dewar, General Manager Raynee Dewar grew up in regional Qld and has worked in arts and cultural management, marketing and communications at organisations including the British Council, Q Music, and AIR (Australian Independent Record Labels Association) for the past 17 years.
 She’s recently completed a four-year tenure as general manager of the Lev Vlassenko Piano Competition & Festival, a leading professional development program and 10-day festival, held in partnership with Queensland Conservatorium Griffith University and the Queensland Symphony Orchestra.
 Over the years she’s been involved in the launch and development of many major arts initiatives and events, locally, nationally and internationally.
 These have included the Big Sound Music Festival & Conference, the Australian Independent Music Awards, British Council’s Accelerate (Australian Indigenous Creative Leadership Program) and the Little Lev Piano Festival.
-She’s passionate about supporting diverse Australian storytellers and creators to bring new works to a wider audience.
+She’s looking forward to working with the QPF community throughout 2018 and beyond.

 Simon Kindt, SlammED!
 Project Officer

 Simon Kindt is a Brisbane poet & teacher who is working on building a youth spoken-word community in Queensland.
 In collaboration with Chloe Callistemon, he published the collection air / tide in 2014, he published the verse novella no revelation in 2015 and, along with Bill Moran, is co-author of the recently released wreck / age.